Side upper body profile of older man wearing a blue and white striped polo shirt holding a football

 • Clinical Input

-Our assessment indicated that Mark and his team may benefit from additional clinical input, so we built weekly clinical hours with our Multi-Disciplinary Team into his package of support.
+Our assessment indicated that Mark and his team may benefit from additional clinical input, so we added weekly clinical hours with our Multi-Disciplinary Team into his package of support.

 Mark, and his team have worked with the clinical team developing understanding and awareness in areas such as medication, physical health, activity, positive risk and building self-esteem.